 principal agent theory

 Three ways in which agents may differ from their principals.
 First, the agents may have different preferences from their principal, such as willingness to work.
 Second, agents may have different incentives from the principal.
 Agents may have a different stake in the outcome or may receive different rewards than the principal.
 Third, agents may have information that is unavailable to the principal, or vice versa.
 These types of divergences may give rise to problems relating to monitoring, incentives, coordination, and strategy.
-(Michael L. Moffitt and Robert C. Bordone, eds., Handbook of Dispute Resolution [Program on Negotiation/Jossey-Bass, 2005], 190)Learn how to negotiate like a diplomat, think on your feet like an improv performer, and master job offer negotiation like a professional athlete when you download a FREE copy of Negotiation Skills: Negotiation Strategies and Negotiation Techniques to Help You Become a Better Negotiator.
+(Michael L. Moffitt and Robert C. Bordone, eds., Handbook of Dispute Resolution [Program on Negotiation/Jossey-Bass, 2005], 190).
+See Also: Do You Need a Broker?.Learn how to negotiate like a diplomat, think on your feet like an improv performer, and master job offer negotiation like a professional athlete when you download a FREE copy of Negotiation Skills: Negotiation Strategies and Negotiation Techniques to Help You Become a Better Negotiator.

 The following items are tagged principal agent theory.